 The principle of FEM is to solve a system described by a set of governing differential equations, by discretizing it into elements [Zienkiewicz (1971), Pietrzyk (1996), Tetambe (1996), McCulloch (1997), Crocker (1997), Astley (1998)].
 The elements can have different geometry, straight or curved, and each is described by a motion equation.
 They are characterised by a number of nodes, which fulfil continuity conditions between elements.
 The choice of the number of elements is determined by the upper frequency of the range of interest [Astley (1998)].
 FEM is used to model structural and acoustic systems and can be used to model the coupling between radiating walls and the enclosed sound fields [Craggs (1973)].
 The structural model describes the wall vibration in terms of a mass matrix, stiffness matrix, with or without a damping matrix.
 The nodal variable is displacement.
-The acoustic model the sound transmission between two rooms, the structural modes are linked to the acoustic modes by adding the acoustical mass matrices and structural matrices [Atalla et al (1994)].
+The acoustic model describes the enclosed field in terms of pressure variable, mass matrix, stiffness matrix, and with or without a damping matrix, and the nodal variable is pressure.
+To model the sound transmission between two rooms, the structural modes are linked to the acoustic modes by adding the acoustical mass matrices and structural matrices [Atalla et al (1994)].

 The numerical method is renowned for solving interior problems and is recognised to be the best method for the modelling of sound fields and associated wall vibrations [Wright (1996), Pietrzyk (1996 & 97)].
 It allows simulations of acoustic fields as functions of frequency and space, where the wavelength is comparable to the dimensions of the room.
-It also includes wall radiation onto finite spaces, and therefore predicts acousticstructural coupling.
+It also includes wall radiation onto finite spaces, and therefore predicts acoustic-structural coupling.
 There is no need to redefine the matrices of elements when processing the frequency response of the system resulting in relatively small computer processing time.
 The matrices are symmetric, allowing data reduction and reduced memory size.
 The computational process can be also reduced using modal superposition.
 The sound field can be predicted within rectangular or complex room shapes, with or without surface absorption [Easwaran et al (1996)].
 Point sources and vibrating surfaces can be assigned to the model.
 The eigenfrequencies of the two and three-dimensional models are easy to obtain.
 Sound pressure level, including phase, displacement and other acoustical parameters can be extracted from the simulation.
 The method is applicable to simulation at low and mid frequencies.